Last modified: Aug 14, 2024

 • Market uncertainty: Dedicated platforms may face risks from changing customer demand or regulatory policies.

-Some examples of EVs that use dedicated platforms are:
+Examples of EVs that use dedicated platforms include:

 • Tesla Model S, Model 3, Model X, Model Y: All Tesla models are built on Tesla’s own dedicated EV platforms, which are constantly updated and improved.

-• Lucid Air: The first Lucid model is built on Lucid’s LEAP platform, which claims to offer industry-leading performance, range, efficiency, and luxury.
+• Lucid Air: Built on Lucid’s LEAP platform, which claims to offer industry-leading performance, range, efficiency, and luxury.

-• Hyundai Ioniq 5: The first Hyundai model from its Ioniq sub-brand is built on Hyundai’s E-GMP platform, which promises fast charging, long range, bi-directional power supply, and high performance.
+• Hyundai Ioniq 5: Built on Hyundai’s E-GMP platform, which promises fast charging, long range, bi-directional power supply, and high performance.

-• Volkswagen ID.3 and ID.4: The first Volkswagen EVs are built on Volkswagen’s MEB platform.
+• Volkswagen ID.3 and ID.4: Built on Volkswagen’s MEB platform.

-Because of the high cost of creating a new EV platform, there are serveral examples of sharing between brands.
+Due to the high cost of creating a new EV platform, there are several examples of sharing between brands.
 See examples in the platform overview in the last section of this article.

-Below you see examples of use of the scalable MEB platform made by the Volkswagen group.
-When an EV platform is scalable, it means that it can be easily adapted and modified to fit different types of electric vehicles, such as sedans, SUVs, or trucks.
-A scalable EV platform allows carmakers to use the same basic structure and components for various models and sizes of EVs, without having to redesign the chassis or the battery pack.
+Below are examples of the scalable MEB platform made by the Volkswagen group.
+A scalable EV platform can be easily adapted and modified to fit different types of electric vehicles, such as sedans, SUVs, or trucks.
 This can save costs, reduce development time, and increase efficiency.
 A scalable EV platform can also be adjusted to meet different customer preferences and market demands, such as performance, range, or features.

 Volkswagen ID.Buzz with MEB dedicated EV platform